v-vedantha/hwdl/README.md

 - hardware friendy lookahead : 28820 cycles

 Why not just use a vector pipeline?
 Causes you to need an NxN comparison.
 The idea here is we use the exact same hardware as the single-cycle version but get 20% better performance.

+Yeah so the goal is how can we do more by just reading out a single value in a particular cycle from the containing memory.